Reopening reverses course in Texas and Florida as coronavirus cases spike

 “There was no social distancing,” Cigarroa said.
 “Three hundred people were packed into small bars and they were enjoying themselves.”

-Coronavirus cases surged this week, jumping from three to 14 COVID patients in the Laredo Medical Center’s ICU.
+Coronavirus cases surged this week, jumping from three to 14 covid patients in the Laredo Medical Center’s ICU.
 The hospital has 20 ICU beds available, but only enough staff for 14, Cigarroa said.
 Twelve of those patients are on ventilators.

-Fourteen other patients are in “step down” beds, for COVID-19 patients not sick enough for the ICU but too sick to go home.
+Fourteen other patients are in “step down” beds, for covid-19 patients not sick enough for the ICU but too sick to go home.
 Excess patients have been sent to the nearby Doctors Hospital of Laredo, Cigarroa said.

-The March crush sent elderly patients to the hospital but the new wave of patients are younger, between 18 and 40.
+The March crush sent elderly patients to the hospital, but the new wave of patients are younger, between 18 and 40.
 Cigarroa said he suspects they were clientele at the reopened establishments.
 Bouncers at bars have also been infected and are now intubated.
 He hoped the outcomes for the younger patients, with stronger immune systems, would be better.

 The hospital has sufficient protective equipment but remains understaffed, so the state sent 20 additional nurses, who arrived early Wednesday.

-“We were just crushed with COVID admissions,” Cigarroa said.
+“We were just crushed with covid admissions,” Cigarroa said.
 “In essence, we are full, we are at capacity.”

 In the border community of Cameron County, home to South Padre Island, a summer party destination, officials there have watched their cases nearly quadruple, from 569 in mid-May to 1,972.
 Fifty-two people have died.